sqrew/tunes/book/src/experimental/gpu_fft.md

 We implemented a complete GPU-accelerated FFT using compute shaders and thoroughly benchmarked it against CPU FFT. **Results show CPU FFT is 400-10,000x faster than GPU for typical audio FFT sizes** due to data transfer overhead.

-**Bottom line:** Stick with CPU FFT for audio processing.
+**Conclusion:** CPU FFT is recommended for audio processing.
 GPU acceleration is not viable for real-time audio spectral effects.

 ---